How to Bet on UFC 285 in Canada | Canadian Sports Betting Apps

 Click on the button below to sign up for BetOnline today.

-2. Bovada UFC 285 Canada Sports Betting Offer: $750 Bonus For New Customers
+2. Bodog UFC 285 Canada Sports Betting Offer: $400 Bonus For New Customers

 When it comes to betting on UFC 285, Bovada offers competitive odds and more UFC prop bets than any other sportsbook.
 The offshore sportsbook offers custom bets, letting fans request odds for virtually anything during UFC 285.
 Bovada also has UFC 285 specials for nearly every fight on the Jones vs Gane card.